maxandersen/DRNU.bundle/README.md

 by Plex forum user MTI.

 07/03/2011:
-	    Added support for Newest, Most Viewed & Spotlight.
+   + Added support for Newest, Most Viewed & Spotlight.
-	    Started making better usage of summary/subtitles.
+   + Started making better usage of summary/subtitles.

-14/06/2011
+14/06/2011:
-		Added support for live TV and radio
+   + Added support for live TV and radio

-15/06/2001
+15/06/2001:
-		Added Logos for Live TV
+   + Added Logos for Live TV
-		Added Fanart
+   + Added Fanart
-		Bugfix: DR Hit (Obsolete) is now DR R&B
+   + Bugfix: DR Hit (Obsolete) is now DR R&B

-16/06/2011
+16/06/2011:
-	If available, the information for now / next will be shown in live radio menu.
+   + If available, the information for now / next will be shown in live radio menu.
-	Currently showing Live TV is shown in Live TV Menu Live Radio moved to music plugins
+   + Currently showing Live TV is shown in Live TV Menu
+   + Live Radio moved to music plugins
-	Added background art til Live TV and Live Radio
+   + Added background art til Live TV and Live Radio

-18/06/2011
+18/06/2011:
-	Solved problem with on-demand clips buffering, and clips looking bad
+   + Solved problem with on-demand clips buffering, and clips looking bad
-	Bugfix.
+   + Bugfix.
 Some data did not supply braodcast channel and broadcast time, which prevented the plugin from playing the file
+   + Bugfix.
+Some videos had no bitrate set and provided only mp4 and wmv source.
+Now choosing highest bitrate and otherwise first mp4 video found.
+   + Bugfix.
+Videos not available from DK now marked with [DK Only] and if no video source found marked with "Not found"